Donald Trump shunned Project 2025 as a candidate, but is adopting its ideas in office

 Public media

-Trump’s appointee to lead the Federal Communications Commission, Brenden Carr, a contributor to the Project 2025 guidebook, recently declared plans to investigate the Public Broadcasting Service and National Public Radio.
+Trump’s appointee to lead the Federal Communications Commission, Brendan Carr, a contributor to the Project 2025 guidebook, recently declared plans to investigate the Public Broadcasting Service and National Public Radio.

 Carr’s move appears to be aimed at stripping federal funding from PBS and NPR, in alignment with Project 2025’s calls to "stop public funding" for the public broadcasters.